 200 Critical Reading/Writing Workshop (2 credits) The workshop focuses on composing, analyzing and revising drafts, especially in the peer-review process.
 It includes readings in the theory and practice of peer-reviewing, motivation and resistance, role-playing and other group activities, and examination of student papers.
 It is open to all sophomores, juniors and seniors.
 (Pass or no credit.)

-201 Thought and Expression II (4 credits; Fall, Spring) A continuation of EN 101, following the same basic format, this course includes interdisciplinary reading and writing assignments and greater emphasis on library research.
+201 Thought and Expression II (4 credits) A continuation of EN 101, following the same basic format, this course includes interdisciplinary reading and writing assignments and greater emphasis on library research.
 It is required of all students who do not take a Research Writing-designated course in another department.
+Prerequisite: EN 101.

-202 Research Writing for English Majors (4 credits; Fall, Spring) In this course, students begin to learn how to do discipline-specific research and use that research in different writing tasks designed to foster critical thinking and literary analysis.
+202 Research Writing for English Majors (4 credits) In this course, students begin to learn how to do discipline-specific research and use that research in different writing tasks designed to foster critical thinking and literary analysis.
+Prerequisite: EN 101

 203 Literacy Tutoring for Adult Learners (2 credits) This is an introduction to methods of literacy tutoring for adult learners, including intensive preparation in methods of tutoring, the nature of cross-cultural communication, and the nature of literacy learning.
 It includes a service-learning experience providing classroom preparation followed by field experience tutoring adults in the area, with ongoing guidance through seminar discussions.

 211 Creative Non-Fiction Workshop (4 credits) This intermediate-level writing course emphasizes the principles, processes and skills that are fundamental to both academic and professional writing, with attention to analysis, argument, exposition and critique.
 It includes formal instruction in grammar, punctuation and mechanics, with frequent writing assignments plus an independent project.